Trump says administration will seek death penalty in all DC murder cases. That could be difficult in practice.

 Bias Analysis:

-The article presents multiple perspectives and includes details from various stages of the investigation.
-While it gives slightly more space to Bolton's side, it also presents the government's concerns, maintaining a relatively balanced approach.
+The article presents multiple perspectives and includes factual information from various sources.
+While it gives prominence to Trump's statement, it also provides context and potential challenges to the proposed policy.

 Motivation Analysis